The Public Library Board Certification program is designed to:

 - Sponsored by a reputable agency, organization, or institution

-- At least twenty minutes long (exception for the United for
+- At least twenty minutes long (exception for the "Short Takes for Trustees",

 - Activities may be in-person with the instructor/speaker, via